 As soon as the city of Dubai ends, you are met by endless desert.
 And for first-time travellers, it is certainly worth a visit.
 You can go on a safari, go quad biking or join one of the other many tours.

 Dubai Creek is a saltwater lake that separates the north and the south of the city.
 Walk along the Deira side towards the sea end in order to be surrounded by fishing crafts and an overall genuine atmosphere.

 The Dubai Mall is no typical mall.
-Here you can go shopping, visit the aquarium, see the Dubai Fountains, or even withdraw a one-ounce bar of solid gold from a “Gold to Go” ATM.
+Here you can go shopping for high-end jewellery, visit the aquarium, see the Dubai Fountains, or even withdraw a one-ounce bar of solid gold from a “Gold to Go” ATM.

 Ripe Market is an outdoor market where you can find local goods.
 It is held in a park so it is a great activity to do where you can enjoy the outdoors and your surroundings.

 There is a lot to see within the city of Dubai, and if and when you have time to explore outside the city, a cultural day trip to Abu Dhabi is well worth it.

 #Grand Mosque, Abu Dhabi

 The Grand Mosque is a sight to see.
 It is often referred to as one of the most impressive mosques in the world.
 Located in Abu Dhabi, it is about 90-minutes by car from Dubai and is a half-day trip that is worth it!